testdrive-profiling-master/profiles/Common/doc/codgen/src/introduction.md

 ```

 :::NoteHeading
-However, if the password begins with the '@~' character, decryption is not possible and only execution is possible.
+However, if the password begins with the '@~' character, decryption is not possible and only execution is allowed.

 ## License